bitsofcotton/ddpmopt/README.md

 # Context
 There exists Denoising Diffusion Probabilistic Models (DDPM; Ho et al. 2020).
 So this is another try on them.
+However, we don't use them because after the some of the implementation, we only focus to enlarge with some categorized learned vector without noise.
+So we shrink input images to multiple meaning, then, returns one meaning output.

 # Tips on malloc options
 Some of the implementation needs to run them with specifying malloc options.